Max Keiser

-Timothy Maxwell "Max" Keiser (born January 23, 1960) is an American broadcaster and film maker.
+Timothy Maxwell Keiser (born January 23, 1960) is an American-Salvadoran broadcaster and film maker.
 He hosted Keiser Report, a financial program broadcast on RT that featured heterodox economics theories.
 Until November 2012, Keiser anchored On the Edge, a program of news and analysis hosted by Iran's Press TV.
 He hosted the New Year's Eve special The Keiser's Business Guide to 2010 for BBC Radio 5 Live.

-Keiser presented a season of The Oracle with Max Keiser on BBC World News.
+Keiser had presented a season of The Oracle with Max Keiser on BBC World News in 2009.
 He produced and appeared in the TV series People & Power on the Al-Jazeera English network.

 Alongside his wife Stacy Herbert, he co-hosted the weekly economics programme Double Down on Radio Sputnik, presented a weekly show about finance and markets on London's Resonance FM, and wrote for The Huffington Post.
 He lived in London from about 2011, but returned to the US in 2017.

-As of June 2022 it is unclear as to which traditional media Keiser still contributes, if any, following his earlier departure from RT / Keiser Report in the Spring of 2022 and other, prior, high-profile media contributions.
-He remains quite active on Twitter and other social media platforms.
+He now serves as a personal advisor on matters related to cryptocurrency to Salvadoran president Nayib Bukele in connection to Bitcoin investment in the country, and Stacy claims to be employed by the government of El Salvador.